anthonycorletti/astrobase/docs/README.md

 Astrobase was created because infrastructure and deployment management of containerized systems is not easy - **we believe it should be**.

-Developers and teams of developers should not have to spend time solving problems that occur from opionionated infrastructure-as-code tools that make changes they did not intend.
+Developers and teams of developers should not have to spend time solving problems that occur from opinionated infrastructure-as-code tools that make changes they did not intend.
 Astrobase simply passes requests directly to cloud providers and allows you to manage all cloud resources from one control-plane.

 Astrobase will not restrict developers to a special deployment toolset.
 Developers can use whatever tool they want to deploy their services – be it `kubectl`, `helm`, `nomad`, or something else!
 This is why we take a lightweight approach to resource deployment.
 Similarly to how you define clusters in the form of `.yaml` files, specify a parent resource `.yaml` file that references your configs, and deploy!

 We're also fed up with how difficult it can be to pass a parameter to yaml files.
 So we made it simple.

-Just define your parameter in `yaml` kindof like how you would an environemnt variable
+Just define your parameter in `yaml` just how you would an environment variable

 ```yaml
 # resources.yaml